 Repeat the process for a period of 7 days until fully assimilated — making sure to shorten the time learning intervals for each section every day.

-From personal experience I can confidently say that you can effectively assimilate an entire 500 page textbook (achieving 80%+ perfect recall) within a few days of implementing the 3R+T process.
+From personal experience, I can confidently say that you can effectively assimilate an entire 500-page textbook (achieving 80%+ perfect recall) within a few days of implementing the 3R+T process.

 Below you will find a jpg file of the rough draft I created about this topic in Mindjet MindManager.
-The draft doesn’t always reflect or mirror the completed IQ Matrix, however it will provide you with the pattern of thinking that I went through throughout the creation process.
+The draft doesn’t always reflect or mirror the completed IQ Matrix, however, it will provide you with the pattern of thinking that I went through throughout the creation process.

 Mind mapping is an extraordinary journey of awakening that can dramatically transform the way we manage and process information on a daily basis.
 It will enhance your photographic memory, recall and dramatically improve your ability as an accelerated learner.
 However, having said that, there is no doubt that mind mapping isn’t everyone’s cup of tea — at least not on the surface.

-If for instance you have a preference for auditory learning, than mind mapping will seem very tedious and somewhat difficult to manage and understanding.
+If for instance, you have a preference for auditory learning, then mind mapping will seem very tedious and somewhat difficult to manage and understanding.
 That’s completely fine.
 It just means that your brain has been hardwired somewhat differently.
 You may like to create your mind maps and then talk about them aloud as though conducting a presentation.
 This will help with the integration process of the information you are learning.

-As for the rest of us who are visual learners, mind mapping is the key to our continued growth, development and progress as we move through the complexities of daily life.
+As for the rest of us who are visual learners, mind mapping is the key to our continued growth, development, and progress as we move through the complexities of daily life.
 Cultivate these principles and assimilate them into your daily habits and patterns of thinking, and you too will benefit as I have from the extraordinary process of mind mapping.

 I hope you enjoyed this post.
 Please feel free to share your questions, comments or experiences about Mind Mapping below.